NikitaZ/crescente/README.txt

 Then just
 git pull

-Use your github user (not e-mail) as the user and an access token (settings->developer settings) as a password. see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token
+Use your GitHub user (not e-mail) as the user and an access token (settings->developer settings) as a password. see https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token